quintonwall/DreamhouseAnywhere/README.md

 # DreamhouseAnywhere
 An iOS 10 and Swift 3 update to the <a href="https://github.com/quintonwall/dreamhouse-native">Dreamhouse Native app</a>, infused with AI.
+The intent of this app is to demonstrate multi-channel engagement using Salesforce as a mobile backend-as-a-service (mBaaS).

 <img src="https://github.com/quintonwall/DreamhouseAnywhere/blob/master/graphics/screenshots/Menu.png?raw=true" width=270/>
 <img src="https://github.com/quintonwall/DreamhouseAnywhere/blob/master/graphics/screenshots/Property%20Details.png?raw=true" width=270/>